4 Lessons for Inspiring a Transformative, Welcoming, and Resilient Waterfront

 Here are four lessons from the panelists:

 - Flip the typical sequence of development: the park comes first.
-Jamie Maslyn Larson, Director of Landscape Architecture at Bjarke Ingels Group, detailed the planning process around Governors Island, a 172-acre space located 800 yards from Lower Manhattan that was redesigned through a Master Plan to become both a destination and landmark.
+Jamie Maslyn Larson, Director of Landscape Architecture at Bjarke Ingels Group, detailed the planning process around Governors Island, a 172-acre space located 800 yards from Lower Manhattan that was redesigned through a Master Plan to become both a destination and a landmark.
 Unlike many typical development processes that begin with hardscape design, with parks coming as an afterthought, on Governors Island the parks and public spaces were the very first phase of a larger strategy.
 Designing the open spaces first ensured they have remained the centerpiece of planning moving forward.

 - Involve the community early and meaningfully.
 Vaughn Perry, Equitable Development Manager at 11th Street Bridge Park, offered lessons from the 11th Street Bridge Park Project connecting two communities on both sides of the Anacostia River in Washington DC.
 The non-profit Building Bridges Across the River sought community input from the project’s infancy, including creating an Equitable Development Plan to ensure that benefits resulting from the project were inclusive and wouldn’t result in displacement.
 Working with local communities early and meaningfully results in better projects that contribute more deeply over the long term.

 - Invest in a park beyond the life of the “project.”
 Liza Meyer, Chief Landscape Architect at the Boston Parks and Recreation Department, talked through plans for Moakley Park, Boston’s largest waterfront park and a critical link in Boston’s resiliency planning.
-As Boston develops a vision for the park in partnership with local civic groups and neighborhoods, it’s important the resulting design remain nurtured over time.
+As Boston develops a vision for the park in partnership with local civic groups and neighborhoods, it’s important the resulting design are continuously nurtured over time.
 The most successful parks are thoughtfully planned, then continually invested in so they feel like active spaces evolving with the community.